notkoyo/koko-bot/README.md

 /ping
 ```

-- Initalize a lobby: Creates parent category and all channels as children
+- Initalize a lobby and create a parent category and all channels as children
 ```diff
 /initlobby
 ```